 Expecting a fun day at the beach in honor of their friend’s marriage, members of a bachelor party stumbled upon something unexpected: the remains of a prehistoric skull.

-Bachelor party attendee Antonio Gradillas was hiking around Elephant Butte Lake State Park in New Mexico when he and his friends came across the skull on Monday.
+Bachelor party attendant Antonio Gradillas was hiking around Elephant Butte Lake State Park in New Mexico when he and his friends came across the skull on Monday.

-“This is the most complete of any of them I’ve found including the younger mastodons and mammoths from the ice age, this is older than that,” Morgan told New Mexico's KRQE.
+“This is the most complete of any of them I’ve found including the younger mastodons and mammoths from the ice age, this is older than that,” Morgan stated to KRQE.

-The fine excavation of the skull should hopefully be completed by the end of 2014, reports KRQE.
+The fine excavation of the skull should hopefully be completed by the end of 2014 as reported by KRQE.